Regalis/cpp23-embedded/README.md

 ## No preprocessor

-I think we came into the point where we do not need any preprocessor directives
-- we can replace them all with `constexpr`, `consteval` and a bit of metaprogramming.
+I think we came into the point where we do not need any preprocessor directives - we can replace them all with `constexpr`, `consteval` and a bit of metaprogramming.

-**Note: To be fair, the only one preprocessor directive you may see in the codebase is `#include` - this is due to lack of full support for **modules** in both [Meson build system](https://github.com/mesonbuild/meson/issues/5024) and **GCC**.
+**Note**: To be fair, the only one preprocessor directive you may see in the codebase is `#include` - this is due to lack of full support for **modules** in both [Meson build system](https://github.com/mesonbuild/meson/issues/5024) and **GCC**.